 AB 325 (Aguiar-Curry D) Cartwright Act: violations.AB 325 (Aguiar-Curry D) Cartwright Act: violation

-commonly known as the Cartwright Act, identifies certain acts that are unlawful restraints of trade and
+antitrust laws.
+The Cartwright Act identifies certain acts that are unlawful restraints of trade and

 unlawful trusts and prescribes provisions for its enforcement.
 Current law requires a complaint or